Big Brother 11 (American season): Summary

-Following Casey's eviction, the HouseGuests learned that the "Cliques" twist had ended, and that all HouseGuests were playing the game as individuals.
-They also learned that the viewers would select one HouseGuest to win a "Mystery Power", though it was not revealed what the power would be.
+Following Casey's eviction, the HouseGuests learned that the "Cliques" twist had ended and all HouseGuests were playing the game as individuals.
+They also learned that the viewers would select one HouseGuest to win an unspecified "Mystery Power.”
 The ten remaining HouseGuests then competed in the "Big Brother Graduation" Head of Household competition.
 For this competition, HouseGuests sat on "graduation caps" suspended in the air while being hit by a foam diploma; the last HouseGuest remaining on their cap would be the new Head of Household.
 Russell was the winner.
 Jordan, as part of a twist in the competition, had to select three HouseGuests to be Have-Nots for the week; she chose Jessie, Kevin, and Natalie.
-Though the two initially had a feud, Jeff and Russell later chose to align with one another.
-On Day 27, Russell chose to nominate Lydia and Ronnie for eviction, with Ronnie being his main target.
-Though Russell was adamant about seeing Ronnie evicted that week, Chima, Jessie, and Natalie hoped to see Lydia be evicted instead.
+Though the two initially had a feud, Jeff and Russell later aligned with one another.
+On Day 27, Russell nominated Lydia and Ronnie for eviction, with Ronnie being his main target.
+Though Russell was adamant about seeing Ronnie evicted, Chima, Jessie, and Natalie hoped to see Lydia evicted instead.
 When picking players for the Power of Veto competition, Jessie, Kevin, and Michele were selected to compete; Chima was selected to host.
 On Day 28, HouseGuests competed in the "Vini Vidi Veto" Power of Veto competition.
 For this competition, HouseGuests had to determine the quantity of an object used to make an object.
-Each round, HouseGuests could either stay or fold; folding would allow them to continue in the game, but could not get a point whereas the HouseGuest with the answer closest to the correct one would earn a point, though the farthest was eliminated.
+Each round, HouseGuests could either stay or fold; folding would allow them to continue in the game whereas the HouseGuest with the answer closest to the correct one would earn a point, and the farthest away was eliminated.
 Michele was the winner of the Power of Veto.
 On Day 30, Michele chose not to use the Power of Veto on either nominee.
 Following this, Jeff learned that he had won the power of the "Coup d'Etat", in which he could overthrow the Head of Household and make his own nominations on the spot; this power could only be used at the next two evictions, and the current Head of Household and Power of Veto holder were unable to be nominated.
 On Day 33, Ronnie became the fourth HouseGuest to be evicted from the house in a vote of four to three.